Skip to main content

 ❌ Bad: Non-idempotent operations

-const processPayment = neuron('processPayment', { paymentProcessed })
+const processPayment = neuron({ paymentProcessed })

 .dendrite({